Head Start (TV series)

-Head Start is an Australian television drama series that ran for forty episodes on the Australian Broadcasting Corporation in 2001.
+Head Start is an Australian television teen drama series broadcast on ABC.
+It ran for 40 episode from 4 March 2001 until 2 December 2001.

-Story
+Premise

 A large banking corporation runs an ongoing competition to foster innovation, creativity and achievement for young Australians.
 Applicants aged 18 to 21 submit arts, sports, science, business and community projects.
 Each winner receives a $20,000 grant to make the dream project a reality.

 They also get full board in a freshly renovated inner city warehouse with six other high achievers to keep them company.
 Living together in this hothouse environment opens the doors to hysteria, tears, innovative brainstorms and the odd flirtation with success.
-The successful seven are advised and directed by Garrett Quinn, a 40-year-old former corporate high flyer who lost everything in the crash of '87.
+The successful seven are advised and directed by Garrett Quinn (Blair Venn), a 40-year-old former corporate high flyer who lost everything in the crash of '87.
 He now sees this job as a way of redeeming himself.